|

 Help the Ottoman Empire Ireland famine

-Drouda United Ottoman Empire
+Drogheda United Ottoman Empire crest

 Internal reforms

-• The establishment of the Ministry of Education
+• The Ministry of Education was established.

-• Establishing modern universities and institutes
+• Modern universities and institutes were founded.

-• Establishment of an Ottoman school in Paris
+• Establishment of an Ottoman school in Paris to educate selected students.

 Crimean War